arm/mlia/README.md

 * --optimization-target: Target for optimization (for pruning this is sparsity between (0,1), for clustering this is the number of clusters (positive integer)) [required].
-* --layers-to-optimize: Name of the layers to optimize (separated by space).
-  Example: conv1 conv2 conv3
-  * default: every layer

 ##### Target profile options